-(i) had not originally been considered serious enough to consider a referral to the LADO but merited consulting with and seeking advice from them;

-(ii) is determined to meet the threshold of an allegation when considered with any other low-level concerns that have previously been raised about the same individual; or placed and retained on the staff member's personnel file, whilst also being retained on the central low-level concerns file.
+- (i) had not originally been considered serious enough to consider a referral to the LADO but merited consulting with and seeking advice from them; - (ii) is determined to meet the threshold of an allegation when considered with any other low-level concerns that have previously been raised about the same individual; or - (iii) in and of itself meets the threshold of an allegation then records relating to the behaviour should be placed and retained on the staff member's personnel file, whilst also being retained on the central low-level concerns file.
 In the case of (i), a duplicate of all previous records of low-level concerns relating to the same individual from the central low-level concerns file should be placed in the staff member's personnel file.